ad-fraud/M5K/README.md

  - list of few IP from a common VPN solution you have access to
  - a sell-side event log that becomes the sample file

+## combound scores (m5k.sh)
+###### this is the version that is used for calculating the latest scores in http://botlab.io/media5k

+While the signals.sh version (below) does not expect you to have a large ad event log, m5k.sh does.
+So if you don't have such a file, move below to the other version.
+Or alternatively you could remove the traffic based scores from the script.

 Because the intended use is for large files, this script assumes that you've first run indexer.sh to build an index of your event (log) file/s.

 ## metrics (signals.sh)